 ISSN 2351-6097 | eISSN 2538-8754

-The journal aims to promote an interdisciplinary approach and is open for scholars analysing criminological issues in the fields of criminal law, sociology, psychology, history, and other closely related disciplines.
+The journal aims to promote an interdisciplinary approach and is open for scholars analysing criminological issues in the fields of criminology, criminal law, sociology, crime prevention, psychology, history, and other closely related disciplines.

 The “Criminological studies” welcomes submissions from a variety of perspectives: empirical, analytical, theoretical, and methodological standpoints.
 The journal also accepts reviews and critical discussions of monographs and other scientific publications, presentations of recent scientific events, thus providing an opportunity to share the latest scientific work results with the growing criminological community.

 The journal is published by: Vilnius University, Law Institute of the Lithuanian Centre for Social Sciences, Lithuanian Association of Criminologists.

 Publication frequency: Prompt publishing, online first, one volume per year.